yangjunjie0320/fftisdf/README.md

 conda activate fftisdf
 ```

-Then activate the conda environment, add the current directory to the PYTHONPATH.
+Then activate the `conda` environment, add the current directory to the `PYTHONPATH`.

 ```bash
 export PYTHONPATH=$PWD:$PYTHONPATH